Paul Soliai: Utah

-Soliai transferred to the University of Utah in 2004 and was redshirted his first season.
+Soliai transferred to the University of Utah in 2004 and was redshirted his first season with the Utes.
 He played in 12 games as a junior in 2005, with up five tackles, 1.5 of which were for a loss.
 He made four stops against rival Utah State, including an assisted tackle for a loss.
 He also had a 10-yard sack against Arizona.

 In 12 games at nose guard as a senior in 2006, Soliai recorded 35 tackles (13 solo), 3.5 tackles for a loss, two sacks for 15 yards, four pass break-ups, a forced fumble, a fumble recovery and a blocked kick.
 He earned a Second-team All-Mountain West Conference selection.

 Professional career

-2007 NFL Draft
+Pre-draft

 In April 2007, Soliai measured a height of 6-feet-4 and a weight of 332 pounds at his Utah Pro Day.
-He ran the 40-yard dash in 5.02seconds and 5.12 seconds, the short shuttle in 4.53 seconds and the three-cone drill in 7.77 seconds.
+He ran the 40-yard dash in 5.02 seconds and 5.12 seconds, the short shuttle in 4.53 seconds and the three-cone drill in 7.77 seconds.
 He measured a 30½-inch vertical jump, but an elbow sprain prevented him from doing the 225-pound bench press.

 Prior to the draft, Soliai was praised for his rare size, strength, quickness and athleticism, while also being criticized for his lack of technique and moves.

 Miami Dolphins

-Soliai was drafted by the Miami Dolphins in the fourth round (108th overall) of the 2007 NFL Draft, signing a four-year contract on June 7.
+Soliai was selected by the Miami Dolphins in the fourth round (108th overall) of the 2007 NFL draft, signing a four-year contract on June 7.

 Before the NFL lockout, Soliai was franchise tagged by the Dolphins.
 They gave him a one-year guaranteed salary of at least $12 million, which was the average of the top 5 salaries at that position.
 This was made bloated by Albert Haynesworth's record-breaking $100 million contract from the Redskins.

 On January 24, 2012, Soliai was added to the AFC Pro Bowl Roster to replace Ravens defensive tackle Haloti Ngata.

 On March 14, 2012, Soliai signed a 2-year extension with Miami worth $12 million, with $6 million guaranteed for the 2012 and 2013 seasons.

 Atlanta Falcons

 On March 11, 2014, Soliai agreed to terms with the Atlanta Falcons on a five-year, $33 million contract including $14 million guaranteed.
 In a week 8 game against the Detroit Lions at Wembley Stadium in London, Soliai was called for a holding penalty against Lions center Dominic Raiola.
-This penalty set up kicker Matt Prater for a game-winning 47 yard field goal, which he made, handing the Falcons a 22-21 loss and dropping them to a 2-5 record.
+This penalty set up kicker Matt Prater for a game-winning 47 yard field goal, which he made, handing the Falcons a 22–21 loss and dropping them to a 2–5 record.
 On December 29, 2015 Soliai was placed on injured reserve ending his season.

 On March 9, 2016, the Atlanta Falcons cut Soliai.